Carrot-collective/Filamentalist_Rewinder/User_Mods/TPU_CDR_and_Ring_igiannakas/readme.md

 **For the TPU ring**
 - 0.2 layer height
 - 6 walls (all walls, no infill in the slicer preview)
+- Random seam to avoid excessive material accumulation in a single zone

 **For the CDR**
 - Follow the Filamentalist print instructions